 Therefore, it is vital for you to ensure your circumstances are proceedable before you look to make an offer on a property.

 Put simply, until you become a proceedable buyer, the chances of successfully buying your next property are very slim.
 You may be ready to move, but until you’re ready to buy you will be stuck in non-proceedable limbo which is bound to be stressful.
 What’s more, until you’re in a purchasing position, homeowners will not take their house off the market for you.
 Consequently, you could then lose out on your dream home to a rival buyer who has taken the necessary steps to make themselves ‘proceedable’.
-This is obviously not an ideal scenario to be in, so why would a buyer not immediately accept an offer for a property they want to sell?
+This is obviously not an ideal scenario to be in, so why would a buyer not immediately accept a cash offer for a property they want to sell?

 While every homeowner would like to sell their house fast, they require a degree of certainty from a buyer before any deal can feasibly take place.
 When a seller receives an offer from a potential buyer, one of the first things they will look for is the property chain the person is in.
 Generally, property chains are not an attractive feature and a seller would ideally avoid getting involved in one as house sales can easily fall through, putting them back to square one.
 With property chains, there is also an issue of timescales, which creates unwanted uncertainty for the vendor and the offer becomes an open-ended sale.
 This is where somewhere in the chain there is an issue, one that causes a delay for everyone involved in the chain, whereby the sale keeps being pushed back and creating a frustrating open-ended sale.
 Resultantly, the buyer may be classified as non-proceedable as they do not have the sales proceeds or necessary finances in place to take the offer forwards.